2021S-usfca-biol-422/walshmags-bioinformatics-final-project/README.md

 ### Outline of Analysis Steps
 1. Sequence Analysis and Variant Calling
  * do a sequence analysis and call variants (pipeline steps can be found in `code` folder)
- * organize variant data by date, look at rate of variants, different types, etc (R funcions in `code/functions`)
+ * organize variant data by date, look at rate of variants, different types, etc (R functions in `code/functions`)
 2. Analysis of Tabular Data
  * use tabular data to visualize the time line for corona virus restrictions, case numbers, and mobility data. (code chunks in Rmd)
 3. Compare Variant and Restriction Data